SharifElHaloul/Code-institute-Project-1/README.md

 ### Classes page

-On the classes page I have matched the theme with the rets of the website using a grid like system which scales down dependant on the device.
+On the classes page I have matched the theme with the rest of the website using a grid like system which scales down dependant on the device.
 I have once again used 'book now' buttons under each class type to make sure the user can quickly and easily access the form.
-I have included specific icons which I believ tie in with the arcade theme
+I have included specific icons which I believe tie in with the arcade theme

 ![Arcade building club classes page](assets/images/classes-readme.png)